BroodLK/aa-auto-srp/README.md

 Auto SRP helps alliances and corporations manage ship replacement submissions, reviews, and payouts end to end.
 Automatically.
 Without user submissions.

+**This project requires Fittings and EveUniverse to be installed.**

 ## Key Features

 - FC-driven submissions